 Introduction of Gabrielle (Gabi) Proffitt, Administrative Assistant

-Gabrielle Proffitt was introduced to the team, she is an administrative assistant to the Census 2020 Task force, primarily to co-chairs Linda and Louise and Census Manager Kevin Iverson, but available to anyone on the Task Force.
+Gabrielle Proffitt was introduced to the team.
+Gabi is an administrative assistant to the Census 2020 Task force, primarily to co-chairs Linda and Louise and Census Manager Kevin Iverson, but available to anyone on the Task Force.

 Marketing & Media (Heather LeMoine)

-RFP update – Task force evaluated proposals and are narrowing in on deciding a vendor.
+RFP update – Task force evaluated proposals and are working towards offering a contract to a vendor.

-Asked Subcommittees to sit down and discuss survey questions for vendor.
-Gabi, Heather and Louise will compile ideas for subcommittees, then produce a Survey Monkey and send to vendor.
+Subcommittees need to discuss survey questions for the contracted vendor in order to streamline the discovery process by the vendor during the narrow window of time.
+Once subcommittees have completed the survey, Gabi, Heather and Louise will compile ideas submitted by the subcommittees and send to vendor.

-Logo update – look and brand status - Census 2020 will not be getting own logo, will be using the state logo, but have the opportunity in messaging. – will work with the Marketing Media vendor when onboard.
+Logo update – look and brand status - Census 2020 will not be getting own logo, will be using the state logo, but will have the opportunity in messaging.
+This messaging work occur with the Marketing Media vendor when onboard.

-Website review (Gabrielle Proffitt) – Committee looked over content on Website,
+Website review (Gabrielle Proffitt) – Committee looked over content on Website.

-Application for funding for Local CCC’s was added to main webpage.
+Application for funding for Local CCC’s was added to the main webpage.

-Events and newsletters to be added to page in two column display.
+Events and newsletters will be added in a two column display.

-Minutes to be included on website.
+Meeting minutes will be included on website.

 Upcoming Opportunities/Events (Linda/Louise)

-SWAG – flyers, snack packets, pins, multiple table covers, & banners (3) available in Gabi’s office.
+SWAG – flyers, snack packets, pins, multiple table covers, and banners (3) are available in Gabi’s office.

 Upcoming Opportunities/Events (Linda/Louise) - continued

-Previous Events:
+Previous events updated as needed:

 ND Petroleum Council (Linda)